Hawaii–Tahiti relations: History

-Using western weaponry, native rulers on both Hawaii Island and Tahiti were able to consolidate their power and defeat rival chiefs.
-Kamehameha I united all eight islands of Hawaii by 1810 and Pōmare I united the island of Tahiti along with Moʻorea, Tetiaroa, and Mehetia although he was never able to conquer Maiao and the Leeward Islands, which remained independent and ruled by three separate kingdoms.
+Using western weaponry, native rulers on both Hawaiʻi Island and Tahiti were able to consolidate their power and defeat rival chiefs.
+Kamehameha I united all eight islands of Hawaiʻi by 1810 and Pōmare I united the island of Tahiti along with Moʻorea, Tetiʻaroa, and Mehetiʻa although he was never able to conquer Maiʻao and the Leeward Islands, which remained independent and ruled by three separate kingdoms.
 There were some instances of correspondence between the Kamehameha Dynasty and the Pōmare Dynasty.

 The two kings proposed a double marriage alliance in which a daughter of each would be married to a son of the other.
 Kekāuluohi was chosen for this but with the death of Pōmare, plans for a match collapsed.

-Both the rulers of Tahiti and Hawaii adhered to the Protestant faith and did not hesitate in persecuting native Catholics and deporting Catholic missionaries—in the case of Tahiti, Queen Pōmare denied such doings—which resulted in conflict with France, the dominant Catholic power during the 1800s.
-Hawaii was able to escape colonialism by gaining the recognition of France, Great Britain, and the United States while Tahiti was not so fortunate.
+Both the rulers of Tahiti and Hawaiʻi adhered to the Protestant faith and did not hesitate in persecuting native Catholics and deporting Catholic missionaries—in the case of Tahiti, Queen Pōmare denied such doings—which resulted in conflict with France, the dominant Catholic power during the 1800s.
+Hawaiʻi was able to escape colonialism by gaining the recognition of France, Great Britain, and the United States while Tahiti was not so fortunate.
 In 1842, Queen Pōmare IV was forced to accept a French protectorate over her kingdom and in 1843, French troops were landed in the islands by Admiral Abel Aubert du Petit-Thouars in the Franco-Tahitian War (1844–1847).
 This effectively placed Tahiti under French control and rendered the queen a puppet ruler.
 Queen Pōmare wrote to King Kamehameha III:

 O King of the Sandwich Islands, may you be saved by the true God!

 This is my word to you.
 In a certain newspaper, printed and circulated at Honolulu, called the Polynesian, there are made known to all men some false statements, spoken by Frenchmen and those who agree with them.

 I write this little word to you to tell you to undo the wrong and injury done to me, your sister, Queen of the Islands of the South, and tell the editor and printer to print in the Polynesian this word, the copy of a letter that I have written to the King of the French, and which makes known the truth, and the truth only.

 Beware of the Roman Catholics and the friends of the Roman Catholics.